Mixxxxer/AgeRanger/README.md

 - AgeRanger.Entities - Entities that we can reuse
 - AgeRanger.Infrastructure - Ninject Modules used for Dependency Injection.
 This way its easy to test the bindings
 - AgeRanger.Interfaces - Split out Data Interfaces as we want to swap out their implementation later and reuse the entities.

+* Test Projects*

+- AgeRanger.Tests.Unit - Basic unit test that can be executed and has no dependancies
+- AgeRanger.Tests.Integration - Basic Integration tests that may have a dependancy on disk, network etc.
+- AgeRanger.Tests.Functional - Basic functional test demoinstrating selenium web driver.

 **NuGet Packages**